-Given that you're running a business in countries like USA or Canada, there is a need to break down your tax according to city, county and state.
+Given that you're running a business in countries like the USA or Canada, there is a need to break down your tax according to city, county, and state.
 With the introduction of our Tax Type component, you can easily get this up and running in no time!

 Part 1 (Manual)

-Once you've filled up the relevant information, just click on the Create button and you're done! 🎉
+Once you've filled up the relevant information, click on the 'Create’ button, and you're done! 🎉

 Part 2 (From Xero)

-Part 3 (Example Sales Order With New Tax Type)
+Part 3 - An example of Sales Order with New Tax Types

-After you've made your selection, create the sales order.
-The Tax components would be reflected right below.
+After you've made your selection, the tax components will be reflected right below.

-Variants have tax configuration.
-You can enable or disable the option "This Item is Taxable" from the Variant Detail page.
+Variants have tax configurations.
+You can enable or disable the option ‘This Item is Taxable’ from the Inventory > Variants > Details tab.

-- When enabled, the order line item will reflect the default tax type assigned on the Company (if the Company has a default sales tax set).
+- Enabled – the order line item will reflect the default tax type assigned to the Company (if the Company has a default sales tax set).
 If not, the order line item will reflect the default sales tax you have set on your account.

-- When disabled, TradeGecko will automatically assign a Tax Exempt rate on the order line item.
+- Disabled – QuickBooks Commerce will automatically assign a Tax Exempt rate on the order line item.